 Educational & Other Possible Sanctions

-AlcoholEdu is an alcohol education program that encourages students to consider their choices regarding alcohol use.
-This exercise is typically issued for first time violations of the residence hall and University alcohol policy.
+Under the Influence is an alcohol education program that encourages students to consider their choices regarding alcohol use.
+This program is typically issued for first time violations of the residence hall and University alcohol policy.
 The goal of this experience is to share with students the risks involved in the misuse of alcohol and assist students in gathering information to make more informed choices about their habits.
-There is a $100 programming fee for the this on-line experience.
+There is a $100 fee for the cost of the license and administrating of this on-line program.